-- presence of work stressors - high job demands - limited job control - organisational change, such as restructuring or significant technological change - role conflict and ambiguity - job insecurity - o an acceptance of unreasonable workplace behaviours or lack of behavioural standards, and - unreasonable expectations of clients or customers. - leadership styles - autocratic behaviour that is strict and directive and does not allow workers to be involved in decision making - behaviour where little or no guidance is provided to workers or responsibilities are inappropriately and informally delegated to subordinates, and - abusive and demeaning behaviour that may include inappropriate or derogatory language, or malicious criticism and feedback.
+- presence of work stressors

+- o high job demands

+- o limited job control

+- o organisational change, such as restructuring or significant technological change

+- o role conflict and ambiguity

+- o job insecurity

+- \circ an acceptance of unreasonable workplace behaviours or lack of behavioural standards, and

+- o unreasonable expectations of clients or customers.

+- leadership styles -

+- autocratic behaviour that is strict and directive and does not allow workers to be involved in decision making

+- behaviour where little or no guidance is provided to workers or responsibilities are inappropriately and informally delegated to subordinates, and

+- abusive and demeaning behaviour that may include inappropriate or derogatory language, or malicious criticism and feedback.

 - systems of work

-- lack of resources
+- o lack of resources

-- lack of training
+- $\circ \quad \text{lack of training} \quad$

-- o inappropriate work scheduling, shift work and poorly designed rostering, and
+- \circ inappropriate work scheduling, shift work and poorly designed rostering, and

 - o unreasonable performance measures or timeframes.

 - poor workplace relationships

-- poor communication
+- o poor communication

-- isolation
+- \circ isolation

-- o low levels of support, or
+- \circ low levels of support, or

 - work group hostility.

 - workforce characteristics groups of workers that may be more at risk of being exposed to workplace bullying can include:

-- young workers
+- o young workers

-- apprentices/trainees
+- o apprentices/trainees

 - workers in a minority group because of ethnicity, religion, disability, gender or sexual preferences

 - casual workers

-- new workers
+- o new workers

-- o injured workers and workers on return to work plans
+- injured workers and workers on return to work plans

-- piece workers, and
+- o piece workers, and

 - o volunteers, work experience students and interns.